 National Museum of Qatar, aerial view; photo Iwan Baan; courtesy of National Museum of Qatar.

 The 430,000-square-foot / 52,000-square-meter museum consists of several disc-shaped volumes interconnected to one another to form a 350-meter-long loop-shaped architectural complex.

 Made up of a steel frame clad in fiber-reinforced concrete, the disks were designed to provide plenty of shading in the notoriously torrid climate of the Qatari peninsula, along with being a reference to the desertic landscape of the country.

 The complex also includes the Royal Palace of Sheikh Abdullah bin Jassim Al Thani, a 20th-century historical building that was preserved and restored.

 Along with exhibition areas, the museum contains a 213-seat auditorium, learning spaces, a research center, two shops, two cafes, a rooftop restaurant, and a park with a botanical garden, a sculpture garden, an artificial lagoon, a children’s playground, and various amenities.

-Views of the museum complex from the courtyard; photos Iwan Baan
+A view of the museum complex from the courtyard; photo Iwan Baan.

 Plan of the museum; image courtesy of National Museum of Qatar.